vbmacher/aws-scripts/README.md

 }
 ```

-CRUD of AWSome accounts and setting the default account is fully managed by `aws-accounts` script.
-Only use case for
+CRUD of AWSome sketches and setting the default sketch is fully managed by `awss s` command.
+The only use case for
-manual file editing is to fill up the template values in the accounts.
-The AWS service templates, stored in the account
+manual file editing is to fill up the sketch item values.
+The AWS service sketch items (templates), stored in a sketch,
-are also managed by the script.
-For example, if you want to create AWS EMR configuration template,
+are also managed by the command.
+For example, if you want to create AWS EMR configuration sketch item, run:
-run:

 ```
-aws-accounts -a myaccount -c emr
+awss sketches -c emr
 ```

-This will create AWS EMR template in the `~/.aws-scripts/accounts/myaccount.json` file.
+This will create AWS EMR sketch item in the `~/.aws-scripts/sketches/mysketch.json` file.
 It however keeps the previous
 values if the EMR service is already there.
-Then, a usual next step is to manually edit the account file to fill the
+Then, a usual next step is to manually edit the sketch file to fill the real
-real values in the template.
-This setup is required to be done for most of the supported AWS services
+values.
+This setup is required to be done for most of the supported AWS services.

-Script `aws-accounts` can autofill the configuration for some AWS services, if you provide a sample.
-For example,
+The command `awss s` can autofill the configuration for some AWS services, if you provide a sample.
+For example, in
-in order to autofill AWS EMR configuration from the existing cluster, type:
+order to autofill AWS EMR configuration from the existing cluster, type:

 ```
-aws-accounts -a myaccount -cemr j-D9OAIJX09SJ3
+awss s -cemr j-D9OAIJX09SJ3
 ```

 ## Usage

-The following sections describe the usage of the scripts for supported AWS services.
+The following sections describe the list of usable commands which correspond to particular AWS services.

 ### EMR

+Command: `awss emr`

-List of available scripts:
+List of available subcommands:

-- `emr-start` - Starts a new cluster
+- `start` - Starts a new cluster
-- `emr-submit-spark` - Submits a Spark step (JAR or Python) using spark-submit command
+- `submit` - Submits a Spark step (JAR or Python) using spark-submit command
-- `emr-terminate` - Terminates a cluster
+- `terminate` - Terminates a cluster
-- `emr-is-idle` - Determines if a cluster is idle
+- `isidle` - Determines if a cluster is idle

 ### MWAA

-List of available scripts:
+Command: `awss mwaa`

-- `mwaa` - Executes Airflow CLI command remotely on any MWAA environment
+Executes Airflow CLI command remotely on any MWAA environment

 ### CodeArtifact

+Command: `awss ca`

-List of available scripts:
+List of available subcommands:

-- `codeartifact` - Logs in/logs out to CodeArtifact: optionally configures `pip` and `twine` tools
+- `login` - Logs in to CodeArtifact: optionally configures `pip` and `twine` tools

-## For Developers

-### Conventions

-Script file names should be composed of words separated with plain dashes, in format: `[service]-[function]`,
-e.g. `emr-start`.

-Source code file names should be composed of words separated with underscores, in format: `[service]_[function].py`,
-e.g. `emr_start.py`.
+- `logout` - Logs out from CodeArtifact: optionally configures `pip` tool

 [cli-install]: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html
 [cli-config]: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html